20 min read

 Quick-read summary

-• An executor is responsible for administering your estate after death.
+• An executor is responsible for dealing with your estate after death.

 • Family is often the right starting point, but not always.